 Everyone knows that crystal meth is extremely dangerous, but some might not know exactly what it is.
 Click here to find out all of the details.

-In the most recent statistics, there are reported to be 1.2 million people in the United States who have used crystal meth in the last year.
+In the years 2015 – 2018 there were reported to be 1.6 million people in the United States who had used crystal meth in the prior year.

 Most people have heard of crystal meth and almost all of them know that it’s a dangerous drug.
 And yet, many people still ask: “What is crystal meth, exactly?”